brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Postman](img/postman.jpg "postman")

 ### 4. Create a webhook to call the function add or update employee data
+Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editior cut and paste the code below.
 Create a new Service named: __addEmployeeService__

-Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editior cut and paste the code below.
+Create a new Webhook named: __addEmployeeWebhook__

 ```
 exports = function(payload) {
   var cEmployees = context.services.get("mongodb-atlas").db("HR").collection("employees");